IIIOcode/kubernetes-php/README.md

 # kubernetes-php
 Simple deploy of apache and php on kubernetes

-# STEPS
+# Steps
 * Apply the configuration files to kubernetes
 * Verify the status of the deploy
 * Get the IP of the minikube node
 * Open the browser and connect to the port

-# APPLY CONFIGURATION FILES TO KUBERNETES
+# Apply the configuration to kubernetes

 $ kubectl apply -f barto-deployment.yaml

 $ kubectl apply -f barto-service.yaml

-# VERIFY THE STATUS OF THE DEPLOY
+# Verify the status of the deploy
 $ kubectl get pods

 $ kubectl get service

-# GET THE IP OF THE MINIKUBE NODE
+# Get the ip of the node of minikube
 $ kubectl get nodes -o wide

-# OPEN THE BROWSER AND CONNECT
+# Open the browser and connect
 http://<node-ip>:<node-port>